-It was 57 years ago today that the United States caught up with the Soviet Union in the space race... when John Glenn became the first American to orbit the Earth, circling it three times on 20 February 1962 during a five-hour mission, almost a year after Soviet cosmonaut Yuri Gagarin had become the first man in space and the first to orbit the earth.
+A week ago today it was the 59th anniversary of John Glenn becoming the first American to orbit the Earth, circling it three times during a five-hour mission, almost a year after Soviet cosmonaut Yuri Gagarin had become the first man in space and the first to orbit the earth.

 Glenn, a lieutenant colonel in the US Marine Corps, was among the seven men chosen by the US National Aeronautics and Space Administration (NASA) in 1959 to become America’s first astronauts.
 A decorated pilot, he flew nearly 150 combat missions during World War II and the Korean War, and in 1957 made the first non-stop supersonic flight across the United States, flying from Los Angeles to New York in three hours and 23 minutes.